ibm-cloud-docs/assistant-data/manage.md

 - `Store` can be scaled up to a maximum of 10 replicas.
 - `PostgreSQL` can be scaled, but you might reach a limit to the number of database connections that can be created.

 1. Disable Horizontal Pod Autoscaling (HPA).

-    HPA is enabled automatically for {{site.data.keyword.conversationshort}}.
-As a result, the number of replicas changes dynamically in the range of 1/2 to 10 replicas.
 If you want to scale the deployment manually, you must disable HPA first or autoscaling will override any values you try to set manually.

+    To disable HPA, you must delete the HPA resource.

+    ```bash
+    kubectl delete hpa NAME-OF-HPA
+    ```
+    {: pre}

 1. To increase the number to scale up or decrease the number to scale down, use one of these commands: